hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

 The Shipping Cost field represents the total shipping cost associated with an order.

 ### Usage
-This field is used to capture the sum of shipping charges, shipping discount, and shipping tax.

 The calculation involves the sum of order adjustments where the order adjustment type is SHIPPING_CHARGES, EXT_SHIP_ADJUSTMENT, or SHIPPING_SALES_TAX.

 ### Special Considerations